joerg-pfruender/joerg-pfruender.github.io/_posts/2020-01-25-Localstack_in_Docker.md

 ## Collaboration Testing including SNS/SQS

 But how can you test your microservices including the communication in your CI/CD-Pipeline?
-Your build should not rely on internet connections, so you should connect to the AWS Cloud during your CI-Tests.
+Your build should not rely on internet connections, so you should not connect to the AWS Cloud during your CI-Tests.

 ### localstack inside docker
 Here comes [localstack&#8599;](https://localstack.cloud/) ([Github&#8599;](https://github.com/localstack/localstack))